duckyquang/duckyquang.github.io/CONTEXT.md

-# Automation AI - MVP Specification
+# FlowZone - MVP Specification

 ## Overview
-The Automation AI is a personal assistant webapp designed to help users manage their schedule, tasks, and time effectively.
+FlowZone is a personal assistant webapp designed to help users manage their schedule, tasks, and time effectively.
 It uses AI to understand user needs, automate scheduling, and provide intelligent task management.

 ## Core Features